-SaaS applications require Internet connectivity for accessing it.

-Sometimes, the end user's Internet connectivity might be very

-- In such stions, the user cannot access the services
+- SaaS applications require Internet connectivity for accessing it.
+Sometimes, the end user's Internet connectivity might be very slow. - In such situations, the user cannot access the services with ease. - The dependency on high-speed Internet connection is a major problem in SaaS applications.